How Do You Remove Popcorn Ceiling Texture?

 For instance, If you are removing popcorn ceilings from a small room and the popcorn ceiling is easy to remove, you may be able to complete the job in a few hours.

-However, if you are removing popcorn ceilings from a large room, or an entire house, or if the popcorn ceiling is difficult to remove, it may take several days to complete the job.
+However, if you remove popcorn ceilings from a large room or an entire house or the popcorn ceiling is difficult to remove, the job may take several days to complete.

 Here are some factors that can affect the amount of time it takes to remove popcorn ceilings: